Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/Month-6/README.md

 8. Repeat this for all the other subdomains speficied in the task and fill in the appropriate server IP addresses.
 9. Now write a bash script to display domain information in the terminal with all the requirements specified in the task.
+NB: These guidelines are written according to the time they were executed.
+Page design and instructions are subject to changes from get.tech, or if ALX decides to use another domain name provider.

+## HAproxy SSL termination